MicrosoftDocs/architecture-center/docs/example-scenario/gateway/appgw-azfw.md

 - [Azure Web Application Firewall][web-application-firewall] running on top of Azure Application Gateway is a security-hardened device with a very limited attack surface, designed to operate facing the public internet.
 For more information, see the [Web Application Firewall documentation][waf-docs].

-These Azure services are complementary, so it can be difficult to know which is best for your workloads, or how to integrate both for optimal protection at both the network and application layers.
+These Azure services are complementary, so it can be difficult to know which is best for your workloads, or how to integrate them for optimal protection at both the network and application layers.
 This article explains when to use each service, and different design options that combine both services.
 In general, use:

 - [Azure Firewall only](#azure-firewall-only) when there are no web applications in the virtual network
 - [Application Gateway only](#application-gateway-only) when there are only web applications in the virtual network, and *Network Security Groups (NSGs)* provide sufficient output filtering
 - [Azure Firewall and Application Gateway in parallel](#azure-firewall-and-application-gateway-in-parallel), the most common design, when you want Azure Application Gateway to protect HTTP(S) applications from web attacks, and Azure Firewall to protect all other workloads and filter outbound traffic
 - [Application Gateway in front of Azure Firewall](#application-gateway-in-front-of-azure-firewall), when you want Azure Firewall to inspect both inbound and outbound traffic for web and non-web applications, and also have the Application Gateway protect web workloads
-- [Azure Firewall in front of Application Gateway](#azure-firewall-in-front-of-application-gateway), when you want the firewall to inspect traffic before it arrives at the Application Gateway
+- [Azure Firewall in front of Application Gateway](#application-gateway-behind-azure-firewall), when you want the firewall to inspect traffic before it arrives at the Application Gateway

 Variations of the previous basic designs include [on-premises application clients](#on-premises-clients), [hub and spoke networks](#hub-and-spoke-topology), and [Azure Kubernetes Service][aks-overview] implementations.
 You can add services like an [API Management][apim-overview] gateway, and you can replace the Azure resources with third-party [network virtual appliances (NVAs)](#other-nvas).